kumbulanit/t-sql/tech company/exercises/Progressive_Exercise_Answer_Key_Complete.md

    Without JOINS, we'd only see foreign key numbers, not meaningful data

    Types of relationships:
-   - One-to-Many: One department, many employees
+   - One-to-Many: One d.DepartmentName, many employees
    - Many-to-Many: Many employees, many projects (through junction table)
    - One-to-One: One employee, one employee detail record */